dbos-inc/dbos-docs/docs/tutorials/checkout-tutorial.md

 ---
-sidebar_position: 4
+sidebar_position: 19
-title: Advanced Programming Tutorial
+title: Checkout Workflow Tutorial
+description: Learn how to implement the checkout button for an online store with DBOS
 ---

 # Building a Reliable Checkout Workflow